Urinary incontinence

 Bladder and bowel community clinics

-Your GP, nurse or other healthcare professional can refer you to our bladder and bowel community clinics if you live in Lambeth or Southwark.
-You can also refer yourself by calling 020 3049 4020 (Monday to Friday, 9am and 5pm).
+If you live in Lambeth or Southwark, a GP, nurse or other healthcare professional can refer you to our bladder and bowel community clinics.
+You can also refer yourself by contacting our neighbourhood nursing team.
+We’re open Monday to Friday from 9am to 5pm.